PierreIsCoding/sdiy/LPG/README.md

 - Experiment with different capacitors for the decays.
 I used fairly modest values but you can get creative with it.
 Please note that higher values will not a close the signal that well but can create an interesting effect anyway.
 - The trimpots are not needed really, but can by handy.
 They set the output gain.
 I left mine in the middle.
 Alternatively you could use some fixed resistors (2x47K for instance).
 - Please note the connection of the breaking pins with ground at U3 and U8 in the schematic.
-- For the LDR's I used just cheap ones from Banggood.com (50Pcs 5MM Light Dependent Resistor Photoresistor GL5528 LDR)
+- For the LDR's just use small and cheap ones that have at least 1M at dark resistance.
+I used something ones from Banggood.com (50Pcs 5MM Light Dependent Resistor Photoresistor GL5528 LDR).
+But type shouldn't matter.
+- If you use banana jacks add a large pull down resistor (1M - 4.7M) at the + pin of the opamp at the signal input.

 ps.
 I will add some better looking labels on the front panel;)